Kexec Handover Usage¶

 Prerequisites¶

-KHO is available when the CONFIG_KEXEC_HANDOVER
+KHO is available when the kernel is compiled with CONFIG_KEXEC_HANDOVER

-at compile time.
+set to y.
 Every KHO producer may have its own config option that you

 need to enable if you would like to preserve their respective state across